zoalfkardeeb/fakenewsProject/README.md

 Non-Functional Requirements:
 1. High Performance: The system should be able to handle a large volume of news articles in a short time and with a fast response rate.
 2. System Availability: The system should be continuously available and accessible to users.
-3. Cost-effectiveness: The system should be implemented at a reasonable cost based on project requirements and available resources.
-4. High Accuracy and Consistency: The system should be accurate and consistent in its performance across a diverse range of fake news articles.
+3. High Accuracy and Consistency: The system should be accurate and consistent in its performance across a diverse range of fake news articles.
-5. Ease of Use: The system should be user-friendly and provide an intuitive user interface for users.
+4. Ease of Use: The system should be user-friendly and provide an intuitive user interface for users.
 ### 4.1 What's in-scope & out-of-scope?
 Within the scope:
 1. Developing a machine learning model or algorithm for detecting fake news.